ndk-/gtk-pass/README.md

 * Add error handling as encounter issues.

 ## TLDR
-It's a personal project, that was written in a couple of days.
+It's a personal project that was written in a couple of days.